If You Internalize Misogyny, It May Limit Your Sexual Satisfaction

 Internalized stereotypes and gender-based discrimination also teach women, consciously and subconsciously, that men's sexual needs come before women's.
 By relying on societal gender expectations and attitudes, women are less likely to ask for sexual pleasure, thus, decreasing orgasm frequency.

-The cycle of internalized sexism
+The cycle of internalized misogyny

 Internalized sexism begins with the reduction of power.
 For young girls, feelings of powerlessness and incompetence begin with perceiving more men in power.
 Young girls and women see a majority of men in what society deems as high-powered positions, such as the president (100 percent), Fortune 500 CEOs (86 percent), doctors (64 percent) and other male-dominated professions.